DawnTurn/DawnTurn/README.md

 .

-I'm a self-taught, creative Frontend Developer and I'm very passionate about career, technology, gaming, and music.
+I'm a creative Front-End Developer.
+I'm very passionate about career, technology, gaming, and music.
 I build websites focusing on responsive designs, easy usage, and accessibility.
 I'm a passionate learner who's always willing to learn and work across technologies and domains. 🌱 I’m currently honing my backend web development skills and working on my data structure and algorithms skills.

 <!---